Workers’ Compensation for Joint Injuries

 • Medical expenses

-• for of function of a body part(s)
+• Specific benefits for loss of function of a body part(s)

 • Death benefits to your survivors if the worker dies related to the injury or illness